SimpleCodeGR/blog/src/content/posts/The-Magic-World-of-Numbers-in-Computers.md

 ## Outro

-Floats may seem inaccurate, but this inaccuracy allows to handle bigger problems, as with huge numbers or with less hardware.
+Floats may seem inaccurate, but this inaccuracy allows us to handle much larger problems - such as working with extremely large numbers or using less hardware.

 Extreme accuracy is not always needed, let alone that it may not even exist in reallity.